tphakala/birdnet-go/README.md

  <img src="https://badgen.net/badge/OS/Linux%2C%20Windows%2C%20macOS/blue">
 </p>

-Go-BirdNET is an application inspired by BirdNET Analyzer, developed by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology and Chemnitz University of Technology.
+BirdNET-Go is an application inspired by BirdNET Analyzer, developed by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology and Chemnitz University of Technology.
 While the original BirdNET is based on Python, Go-BirdNET is built using Golang, aiming for simplified deployment across multiple platforms, from Windows PCs to single board computers like Raspberry Pi.

-Go-BirdNET features
+BirdNET-Go features

 - Works on Windows, Linux and macOS
 - Can analyse 48kHz WAV files from single file or directory of WAV files